 Alan Higgs was a Coventry businessman who died in 1979 at the age of 66.
 He had made his own way in the world and left instructions on his death that a charitable foundation should administer his considerable fortune to benefit the people of Coventry and the surrounding area.

 Having experienced deprivation in his own childhood he was particularly concerned to support and encourage underprivileged young people.
 His son and daughter had been given a happy family background and a good education and understood his belief that a good start in life through access to opportunities is of more value than inherited wealth.
-They, together with his widow, are, or have been Trustees.

 The Trustees’ grant making policy has four areas.
 They support:

 - One off grants to meet the ad hoc needs of groups or organisations.

 - Projects or activities in particular geographical or thematic areas in order to concentrate the effect of grants.

 - Strategic initiatives that have an effect on large numbers of people over time.